MingruiRayZhang/MingruiRayZhang.github.io/_pages/research.md

 ### Working papers

+- ``Harnessing Tensor Completion with Geo-location: Impacts of Smart Vending Machines in Urban Landscapes''(with Wanning Chen, Yong Tan, Xusen Cheng)
+  - This study uses low-rank tensor completion with truncated nuclear norm methods on extensive data to understand the impact of smart vending machines on urban consumers.

+- ``Investor Learning in Crowdfunded Supply Chain Finance Markets''(with Zhijin Zhou, Shengsheng Xiao, Yi-Chun (Chad) Ho, Yong Tan) [Under major revision at *Production and Operations Management*]
+  - Investors in crowdfunded SCF adjust their views on guarantor reliability from loan repayments and act accordingly.
+This perception impacts investor reactions to factors like interest rate, affecting market efficiency and fundraising success.

-- ***Frenemies in Retail Markets: Brick-and-Mortar Retailer’s Partnership with Online Retail Platforms on Consumer Returns*** (with Lin Hao, Yong Tan)
+- ***Frenemies in the Retail Market: A Partnership Between a Physical Retailer and an E-tailer for Consumer Returns*** (with Lin Hao, Yong Tan) [Preparing for journal submission]
-  - Identified that the "loop-conversion effect" indicates that the partnership on consumer return, together with the brick-and-mortar retailer’s showrooming service, brings extra demand for the online retail platform.
-  - Showed that the "traffic-exchange effect" indicates that the partnership undercuts the online retail platform’s benefit from showrooming.
+  -  Retailer-e-tailer partnerships can reduce competition when return handling and offline shopping costs hit specific thresholds.
+This reduced competition might lower consumer surplus, disadvantaging consumers.

-- ***When to Disclose Product Quality under Online Reviews?*** (with He Huang, Yufeng Yang, Hongyan Xu, Tingting Nian)
+- ***When to Disclose Product Quality under Online Reviews?*** (with He Huang, Yufeng Yang, Hongyan Xu, Tingting Nian) [Preparing for journal submission]
   - Set up a stylized model to examine the interplay between two solutions under two selling schemes: wholesale and agency selling.
-  - Showed that the firm is more likely to disclose quality when online review information becomes increasingly precise due to the loss of consumers who transfer from the not search but purchase group to the search but not purchase group
+  - With clearer online reviews, firms lean towards disclosing product quality due to changing consumer behavior.
+The firm's selling scheme choice hinges on factors like commission rates, with a bias towards quality disclosure.

-- ***Information Leakage Prior to SEC Form Filings \textemdash Evidence from TAQ Millisecond Data*** (with Steven Wei Ho, Weiting Hong)
+- ***Information Leakage Prior to SEC Form Filings --- Evidence from TAQ Millisecond Data*** (with Steven Wei Ho, Weiting Hong)
-  - Analyzing the time-stamps of all SEC form filings as well as the stock prices in the 30-minute interval pre- and post-publication by utilizing the TAQ millisecond data.
-  - Found strong evidence of information leakage in the 30-minute intervals around Edgar acceptance timestamp of corporate SEC filings using TAQ Millisecond Data, and results are not driven by momentum.
+  - There's evident information leakage around SEC filings, with stocks that surge before filing releases also rising post-release, and vice versa for declines.
+These price shifts aren't due to momentum or past SEC technical issues, highlighting a new, previously unexplored 30-minute trend.

 ### Ongoing Projects

-- ***Uncovering the effect of Smart Vending Machine? \textemdash A Tensor Completion approach using Transactions and Geo-location Data*** (with Yong Tan, Waning Chen, Xusen Cheng)
-- ***Time for Next Project?
-Effects of Users' Opinion on Developers*** (with Yingda Lu)
+- ***The Gamer-Developer Feedback Loop: Navigating Review Dynamics in Digital Marketplaces*** (with Yingda Lu)
+  - Positive reviews shape perceptions more than gameplay duration; game updates and developer responses influence review dynamics.
 - ***Contract Design for Cloud Services with Privacy and Security Concerns*** (with Hongyan Xu, Ying Wang)